Not sure what to do in Cappadocia, Turkey?

 The hike starts in Goreme and takes about 45 minutes to arrive at the hidden church.
 What makes this hidden church so spectacular compared to the other churches in the region is how dilapidated it is.
 Multiple columns of the church are broken off, and it looks like it won’t be long before the whole thing collapses.

 That is exactly why we liked the hidden church so much.
-It is showing forces of nature reclaiming that belong to them.
+It is showing forces of nature reclaiming what belong to them.

-Location: Because it is a hidden gem in Cappadocia, we don’t want to give it away to everyone.
-Send me a message on Instagram and I will give you the location.
+- Location: Because it is a hidden gem in Cappadocia, we don’t want to give it away to everyone.
+Send me a message on Instagram or via contact form and I will give you the location.

 26. Devrent Valley (Imaginary Valley)